eddie-2020/catalogs-app/README.md

 Here in this project we have implemented the following requirements:

-- Create Item class in a separate .rb file.
+- Create Item class in a `item.rb` file.

 - All Item class properties visible in the diagram should be defined and set up in the constructor method.
 Exception: properties for the 1-to-many relationships should NOT be set in the constructor method.
 Instead, they should have a custom setter method created.